 For Google+ pages, be sure to set up your page as a local business from the start.
 You can even use your Google Places information to populate your page’s data.

-This is especially important now that Google mixes people and pages in their main search results and within Google+’s internal search.
+This is especially important now that Google mixes people and pages in its main search results and within Google+’s internal search.

-Google+ is similar to Twitter in the fact that you can follow anyone you choose, assuming that they share public updates.
-If they do share public updates and have it set that anyone can comment on them, you can comment on them without having to wait for them to follow you!
+Google+ is similar to Twitter in that you can follow anyone you choose, assuming that those people share public updates.
+If they do share public updates and allow anyone to comment on them, you can comment on them without having to wait for them to follow you!
 Here’s how you can grow a local audience on Google+.

 - Add Local Google+ Users to Circles - Use the Google+ internal search to find local Google+ users that might be interested in your business and connect with them by adding them to circles using your personal profile.
 Be sure to create a separate circle for local users so you can target status updates directly to them.

-- Interact with Local Connections – Interact with your local connections regularly.
-For those that share their public updates and allow everyone to comment upon them, this is a great way to gain additional exposure with a local audience once you start commenting on their updates.
+- Interact with Local Connections - Interact with your local connections regularly.
+Those that share their public updates and allow everyone to comment on them will be a great help for you to gain additional exposure with a local audience once you start commenting on their updates.

 - Suggest Your Google+ Business Page to Local Followers - Once you’ve built up a good local following, you can suggest your Google+ business page to them through a status update targeted to your local connections’ circle.